 The head is the elder and honorable man, And the prophet who teaches falsehood is the tail.
 (Isaiah 9:15)

-This tradition does not seem to align with the full counsel of Scripture.
+However, this tradition does not seem to align with the whole counsel of Scripture.
 Believers in Messiah Yeshua know that we are not made righteous by our works.
 We are saved and given eternal life by grace through faith (Ephesians 2:8) and not by our works.
 We are redeemed by the blood of the Lamb (1 Peter 1:18-19).
 Our names are written in the Lamb's book of life (Revelation 21:27) from before the foundations of the world (Revelation 13:8, Ephesians 1:4, 1 Peter 1:20-21).

 Messianic scholar Tim Hegg summarized this well in a recent email: